luchete80/WeldForm/README.md

 - Coupled ThermoMechanical Solver (in progress)
 - Contact formulation (in progress)
 - Adaptive search only in case of plastic strain threshold (in progress)
+- Parallel Reduction Sums by standard thread locking or with Nishimura table.

 ## Building Instructions